G07Watch/OccupancyApp/README.md

   - Organization Registration:
        Allows a business/organiztion to create an account
+  - Update Occupancy:
+      Simple component that lets coordinator quickly update the number of people at the location
   - Coordinator Occupancy Panel:
-      Allows the administrator of the Org (organization's) change the account settings
+      Allows the administrator of the Org (organization's) to change the account settings
   - Public Information Board:
       Allows anyone the ability to find an Org and look at the publicly available information